Feyerabend/cc/ch05/addition/prolog/README.md

 to its appeal in artificial intelligence research, where reasoning, inference, and problem solving could be expressed in a form close to mathematical logic.

-Here you might study an example of a Prolog interpreter.
+Here you might study an example of a Prolog *interpreter*.

 ### Prolog .. in the Early 1980s